dipunm/secure-bitcoin-for-dummies/index.markdown

 ---

 # Welcome

+{:.note}
+**Please be advised, this site is a work in progress.** Some pages are in draft, or have dummy content.
+This notice will be removed when at least one "Creating A Bitcoin Vault" guide (using a ColdCard) has been finalised.

 This site aims to be a well rounded guide to help newcomers to create their own secure self-custody setups.

 The first thing we often hear after buying, is that we should "take custody of our bitcoin".
 As coined by Andreas Antonopoulos, “Not your keys 🔑, Not your bitcoin <span style="color: #F7931A; font-weight: bold;">₿</span>”.